spine-tools/Spine-Toolbox/docs/source/data_store_form.rst

 - To include all relationships of a specific class involving a specific object, select the corresponding relationship class item under the corresponding object item in *Object tree*.
-- To include specific objects or relationships, select the corresponding item in either *Object tree* or *Relationship tree*
+- To include specific objects or relationships, select the corresponding item in either *Object tree* or *Relationship tree*.

 .. note:: In *Entity graph*, a small unnamed vertex represents a relationship, whereas a bigger named vertex represents an object.
 An arc between a relationship and an object